TanyaJH/Task-Planner/README.md

 ## What is this?

-This repo provides the platform to organise tasks to do, in progress, up for review and completed, as well with a search function.
+This repo provides the platform to organise tasks to do, in progress, up for review and completed, as well with a task search function via task name or person assigned to.

 ## Why we used the technologies we used: